 In addition to the new schools announced, there will be a need for further school accommodation in other school planning areas in the future.
 Based on the current analysis, this need can be addressed through either planned capacity increases in existing schools or additional accommodation or extensions to existing schools.

-While the announcement may not have included a new post-primary school for your school planning area, the Minister has highlighted that the requirement for new schools will be kept under on-going review and in particular would have regard for the increased rollout of housing provision as outlined in Project Ireland 2040.
+While the announcement may not have included a new post-primary school for your school planning area, the requirement for new schools will be kept under on-going review and in particular would have regard for the increased rollout of housing provision as outlined in Project Ireland 2040.

 16. Can you explain the demographic process?